top of page

 Farm Fodder

 Nestled into the countryside, this historic farm offers lots of fun for the whole family.
 Young and old alike delight in the offering of fall activities, which include thousands of pumpkins and fall decor, wagon rides, farm animals, a straw jump, and pony rides, along with a snack shack, farm store, fresh kettle corn, and hot apple cider.
-Winter features Santa himself, horse drawn wagon rides and cozy campfires.
+Winter features a tractor-drawn ride to visit Santa, seeing magical Elves at work in Santa's Workshop, fresh-cut Balsam and Fraser fir Christmas Trees with all the trimmings and a cozy campfire.

 Through the Generations